carlRondoni/go-basic-env/README.md

 # Go Basic Environment

 This repository provides a clean and organized starter structure for building scalable Go applications.
-It aims to speed up project setup by following Go community best practices.

 ## Requirements